choosefreesoftware/cv-boilerplate/README.md

 - If you want to edit the template but LaTeX scares you, these [docs](https://www.sharelatex.com/learn/Main_Page) put together by ShareLaTeX cover most of the basics and are surprisingly kind to the beginner.
 - Odds are your question already has an answer on [TeX Stack Exchange](https://www.sharelatex.com/learn/Main_Page).
 Also, pretty friendly crowd in there.

-## See also

-- [invoice-boilerplate](https://github.com/mrzool/invoice-boilerplate) — Simple automated LaTeX invoicing system
-- [letter-boilerplate](https://github.com/mrzool/letter-boilerplate) — Typeset your important letters without leaving your text editor

 ## License

-This repository contains a modified version of Dario Taraborelli's [cvtex](https://github.com/dartar/cvtex) template.
+This repository contains a modified version of mrzool's [cv-boilerplate](https://github.com/mrzool/cv-boilerplate) template.

 License: [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)